mvakde/mvakde.github.io/_pages/resume.md

 I built a tiny transformer that scores **44% on ARC-AGI**, trained from scratch in just **67 cents**

 - This is the best non-LLM method in the world
-- Beats all non-thinking LLM and many thinking ones
+- Also the cheapest, and trains the fastest by far (new pareto frontier)
-- Also the cheapest, and trains the fastest by far
+- Beats *every single non-thinking LLM* and many thinking ones
 - Least # of params at this performance
-- Went viral on X, got the attention of top AI researchers (many considered the result to be impossible initially)
+- Went viral on X, got the attention of top AI researchers (many thought the result to be impossible initially)

 Posts on X:
 [https://x.com/evilmathkid/highlights](https://x.com/evilmathkid/highlights)